cogburner/Quantum-Schwinger/readme.md

 #### Custom Noise Model

-By extracting results from an actual quantum computer, a custom noise model could be made so that simulators could be used.
+Qiskit has a custom noise model function, which means it is capable of creating a noise model based on the backend hardware.
+All that's left to do is to fine tune is based on the circuit structure we're running.

 #### Custom Transpilation Scheme

 The current transpilation of Qiskit is quite inefficient, so a custom transpilation scheme could increase the number of sites that can be simulated.

 #### Adaptive Trotterization